rebeccazhangnz/RZ-Itinerary-Planner/README.md

 1. User should be able to choose date and time for each event and the events should be sorted by time.

+2. Users should be able to create a user profile and save their itineraries on their profile page.

-2. Pre-seed database: user should be able to open a packing cheklist when they clicks the 'Travel Packing Checklist' buttons.
+3. Pre-seed database: user should be able to open a packing cheklist when they clicks the 'Travel Packing Checklist' buttons.
 	 a. bagage checklist (partial hbs + 5 pre-seed table) short trip database
          long trip  database